Unified framework for precise background modeling to enhance rare event detection at the Kuo-Sheng nuclear reactor laboratory: Radioactive contamination in detector components

 \subsection{Confinement of isotopes in detector environment}

-$^{60}$Co, $^{54}$Mn and $^{135}$Xe are among the major airborne radioactive contaminants, primarily distributed within the reactor as well as in the detector environment.
+Among the principal airborne radioactive contaminants are $^{60}$Co, $^{54}$Mn, and $^{135}$Xe, which are mainly distributed within the reactor and the detector environment.
 Of these, $^{60}$Co and $^{54}$Mn are significant contributors to the background of the HPGe detector.
-These three isotopes are confined within the air gaps between the Cu end-cap (Cu shell) and the NaI(Tl) - an ACV detector.
-The activities considered for $^{60}$Co, $^{54}$Mn and $^{135}$Xe are 1.6 $\times$ 10$^{-3}$ Bq/kg, 8.0 $\times$ 10$^{-6}$ Bq/kg and 1.45 $\times$ 10$^{-6}$ Bq/kg, respectively.
-The corresponding decay spectra are presented in Figure -~\ref{fig_mom13_STP}.
+These three isotopes are confined within the air gaps between the Cu end-cap (Cu shell) and the NaI(Tl) $-$ an ACV detector.
+The activities considered for $^{60}$Co, $^{54}$Mn, and $^{135}$Xe are 1.74$\times10^{-3}$~Bq/kg, 4.22$\times10^{-5}$~Bq/kg and 9.67$\times10^{-5}$~Bq/kg, respectively.

-The Figure -~\ref{fig_mom13_STP} illustrates the simulated gamma-ray energy distributions for three distinct radionuclides --- \textsuperscript{54}Mn, \textsuperscript{135}Xe, and \textsuperscript{60}Co --- highlighting their characteristic emission lines and relative intensities.
-The \textsuperscript{60}Co spectrum (black curve) exhibits two prominent photopeaks at \SI{1173.2}{keV} and \SI{1332.5}{keV}, corresponding to the well-known cascade gamma transitions following its beta decay to excited states of \textsuperscript{60}Ni.
+The simulated $\gamma$-ray energy spectra for $^{54}$Mn, $^{135}$Xe, and $^{60}$Co are presented in figure~\ref{fig_mom13_STP}, highlighting their characteristic peaks and relative intensities.
+The $^{60}$Co spectrum (green curve) exhibits two prominent photo-peaks at 1173.2~keV and 1332.5~keV, corresponding to the well-known cascade $\gamma$ transitions following its $\beta$-decay to excited states of $^{60}$Ni.
 These peaks are accompanied by a broad Compton continuum extending across lower energies, typical of multiple scattering events within the detector medium.
-The \textsuperscript{54}Mn spectrum (blue curve) displays a dominant single photopeak at \SI{834.8}{keV}, characteristic of its decay via electron capture to an excited state of \textsuperscript{54}Cr, which de-excites by emitting this monoenergetic gamma photon.
-In contrast, the \textsuperscript{135}Xe spectrum (red curve) shows a comparatively weak intensity distribution with a small but distinct peak at \SI{249.8}{keV}, representing its principal gamma emission.
-The logarithmic intensity scale reveals the wide dynamic range among the isotopes, emphasizing the much higher photon yield and interaction probability of \textsuperscript{60}Co compared to \textsuperscript{54}Mn and \textsuperscript{135}Xe.
-Overall, the simulation effectively captures the spectral signatures and relative activity of each isotope, demonstrating accurate modeling of photon-matter interactions and detector response across a broad energy range.
+The $^{54}$Mn spectrum (brown curve) displays a dominant single photo-peak at 834.8~keV, characteristic of its decay via electron capture to an excited state of $^{54}$Cr, which de-excites by emitting this monoenergetic $\gamma$ photon.
+In contrast, the $^{135}$Xe spectrum (magenta curve) shows a comparatively weak intensity distribution with a small but distinct peak at 249.8~keV, representing its principal $\gamma$ emission.
+The logarithmic intensity scale reveals the wide dynamic range among the isotopes, emphasizing the much higher photon yield and interaction probability of $^{60}$Co compared to $^{54}$Mn and $^{135}$Xe.
+Overall, the simulation effectively captures the spectral features of each isotope, with the relative activities manually introduced to normalize the spectra, thereby enabling accurate modeling of photon-matter interactions and the detector response across a broad energy range.